 Online software review and comparison tools like G2, Capterra, Trust Radius, Software Advice are reliable and unbiased destinations on the Net to find and compare marketing automation tools.
 By choosing to vet and partner with a newer entrant into the marketing automation space, you have many benefits available to you that you wouldn’t have by working with one of the more established vendors, including:

-Getting in on ground floor pricing: While nothing in this world is free, new vendors to the space are incentivized to sell, sell, sell.
+Getting in on ground floor pricing: While nothing in this world is free, new vendors to space are incentivized to sell, sell, sell.
 This environment presents your company with a rare opportunity — to negotiate on price.

 Finally, once you’ve narrowed your options and you’re down to two or three marketing automation platforms, don’t be shy about asking to take the software out for a week-long test drive.
 Even if you’re ready to select one solution over all of the others you’ve been considering, it’s important that you and your team get into “experiential” mode and use the platform before signing a contract.

-Mature companies, as well as the new ones to the space, should offer to set up a working version of their platform for you.
+Mature companies, as well as the new ones to space, should offer to set up a working version of their platform for you.
 By focusing on the must-have requirements that are spelled out in your plan, and by using the platform’s tools yourself, you’ll be in a more confident position to sign the agreement for your first or next marketing automation platform.

 If you’ve already chosen a marketing automation vendor for your company’s marketing, sales, and communication functions, let us know in the comments section below what you might add to the list.